wbcmedia/wbcmedia.github.io/draft.md

 - He picks up a sandwich and takes a bite

 **_Lord Naff_** :  I really don't know what I'd do without you two.
-You're both so good to me, as were your parents before you, and grandparents before them.
+You're both so good to me, as were your parents before you, and your grandparents before them.
 Your families have looked after the Naffs for as long as anyone can remember.
 I'm so sorry for the way things have turned out.

 **_Freddie_** : No need to apologise, your lordship.
 It has been an honour.